Ezekiel 28 – Against Satan, King of Tyre

 i.
 You are a man: “The king may imagine himself enthroned among the gods, but God sees reality for what it is, not what egomaniacs perceive it to be.”
 (Block)

 ii.
-Wiser than Daniel: Even in his own day, Daniel was famous for his wisdom (Daniel 1:20, 2:20, and 2:48) and God-given insight.
+Wiser than Daniel: Even in his own day, Daniel was famous for his wisdom (Daniel 1:20, 2:20, 48) and God-given insight.
 This arrogant claim further exposed the pride of the prince of Tyre.

 iii.
 The example of Daniel is also meaningful because Daniel “was a classic example of a man whose head was not turned by his success.”
 (Taylor)